Service name

 If you have noticed an increase in the mosquito population in your area, you can submit a Vector Control Service Request.
 Service Requests help us to find unknown mosquito development sites and pinpoint problematic areas.

-Between March 1 and October 31, campsites may be reserved in advance online for Blacktail Dam, Epping/Springbrook Dam, Kota Ray Dam, and Little Egypt.
+Between the first Monday in March and October 31, campsites may be reserved in advance online for Epping/Springbrook Dam and Little Egypt.
 Campsites can still also be reserved onsite/day-of by paying at the park with cash or check.
 Up to four sites per park, per reservation, per person are allowed.

 Credit card (American Express, Visa, Discover, and MasterCard) is accepted online.
 A service fee of $3 will be applied to each reservation plus a service fee for using a credit/debit card (minimum of $2.50 or 4.5%).
 Cash or check are accepted onsite at the campground (please visit the pay station).
 Campsites must be paid in full upon making a reservation.
 Visit our Reservations page to reserve a site.

-Between March 1 and October 31, campsites can be reserved in advance by booking online (not available for McGregor Dam).
+Between the first Monday in March and October 31, campsites can be reserved in advance by booking online (not available for McGregor Dam).
 Campers can reserve a site for a maximum of 14 days (13 nights) with a maximum of four sites per reservation, per person.
 Visit our Reservations page to reserve a site.

 If you made a campsite reservation online at a Williams County park, you can modify your reservation by visiting the webpage for the park where you have a reserved site or clicking the link provided in your reservation confirmation email.